CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ## Recent Revisions

-2025-07-07: Linked to more of Beryl's advice on Reddit,
+2025-07-07: Linked to more of Beryl's advice on Reddit.

 2025-06-28: added link to Beryl Pratt's advice on Reddit for building endurance.